Partial Quantifier Elimination By Certificate Clauses

-In this paper, we consider an approach to finding bugs of the second kind where \tb{properties are generated} automatically in a systematic way.
-The necessary condition for a property $Q$ to be bad is $\spe \not\imp Q$.
-(If $\spe \imp Q$, every state falsifying $Q$ is supposed to be unreachable.)
-So, the overall idea is to generate properties of $N$ not implied by \spe and \ti{check if any of them is bad}.
-These properties specify only a subset of unreachable states of $N$.
-So, their generation is much more efficient than computing the entire set of unreachable states.
+In this paper, we consider an approach to finding bugs of the second kind where \tb{invariants are generated} automatically in a systematic way.
+The necessary condition for an invariant $Q$ to be unwanted is $\spe \not\imp Q$.
+(If $\spe \imp Q$, then $Q$ is a desired invariant of $N$.)
+So, the overall idea is to generate invariants of $N$ not implied by \spe and \ti{check if any of them is unwanted}.
+In some cases, the designer can tell if $Q$ is an unwanted invariant.
+Otherwise, one needs to find a bug-exposing test as explained in Section~\ref{sec:be_test}.
+In general, an invariant specifies only a subset of unreachable states of $N$.
+So, it can be generated much more efficiently than the entire set of unreachable states.

-If \spe is \ti{complete}, a state satisfying \spe (i.e. a good state) is supposed to be reachable.
-Unfortunately, \spe is typically incomplete.
-So, the unreachability of a good state in $N$ does not mean that $N$ is incorrect.
-For the sake of simplicity, we will assume that, given a good state \pnt{s}, \ti{the designer} can decide if \pnt{s} must be reachable in $N$.
-So, the designer can rule if a property $Q$ is bad.
-We use the term ``designer'' simply to acknowledge that reachability of a good state is often decided at the stage of \ti{implementation} rather than specification.